Service

 Is it mandatory to secure your dog in the car?

-In addition, dog owners who go on holiday with their four-legged friend should be aware of the rules in other countries.
-In some countries, it is in fact mandatory to transport a dog using a harness or in a crate.
-For example, in Germany a dog is regarded as cargo and must be secured safely, for example with a dog seat belt, crate or dog guard.
-Failure to comply with this rule can result in a fine.
-As the regulations can change from year to year, it is important to check the current legislation of the country you are travelling to before you leave.
-This way, you can avoid unpleasant surprises along the way and ensure that your dog travels safely wherever you go!
+Dog owners heading abroad should also be aware of the regulations in other countries.
+In some places, using a seatbelt harness or crate is mandatory.
+For example, in Germany, dogs are considered a form of cargo and must be properly secured — for instance, with a car seatbelt harness, crate or guard.
+Failing to follow these rules can result in a fine.
+Since regulations can change yearly, it’s important to always check the current laws of your destination before departure to avoid unpleasant surprises and keep your dog safe wherever you go.

-Stress in dogs during car journeys
+Stress during car rides

-• Excessive panting and yawning
+• Frequent panting and yawning

 • Barking